 September 6, 2024 (Most Recent) Comprehensive Mexico Travel Warning

-Because we are continually asked about travel safety in Mexico and Cozumel, INSIDER always maintains a condensed version of the U.S. State Department Mexico Travel Warning HERE on our website for traveler convenience.
+Because we are continually asked about travel safety in Mexico and Cozumel, INSIDER always maintains a condensed version of the agencies warn of possible fraud sales while battling invaders of its own landaveladvisory U.S. State Department Mexico Travel Warning HERE on our website for traveler convenience.

 U.S. State Department Travel Advisory for Mexico Issued SEPTEMBER 6, 2024 shows the Mexican State of Quintana Roo (includes Cozumel, Cancun, Playa del Carmen, Riviera Maya, and Tulum) to be a LEVEL 2 Advisory - Exercise Increased Caution (Level 4 Advisory is Highest Risk):